Reformed Church of New Paltz Records

 85 Salary receipts for Rev. van Driessen, 1732-33

-Includes a 1760 letter relating to the Coetus/Conferentie dispute, as well as personal letters unrelated to church matters.
+Correspondence (1760-1892), includes a 1760 letter relating to the Coetus/Conferentie dispute, as well as personal letters unrelated to church matters

 ITEMS AT REFORMED CHURCH OF NEW PALTZ